 Of course, the main reason for building tiered links is to get faster search ranking results.

 You’re doing this by building authority to the links, which link then back to you.
 It’s kind of like a popularity contest.

 I don’t want to toot my own horn, but all of the projects I’ve worked on have seen success with link building.

 Here’s another example from a top SEO/ digital marketer (who shall remain nameless for their sake):

 This one URL has many tier 1 and 2 backlinks and continues to rank in the top spot for the focus keyword, even several years after its publish date.

 What types of tiered links should you get?

 I am not going to sit here and tell you to get web 2.0 links and PBNs for your tiered link building campaigns.

-Everything is done naturally.
+We do everything naturally.
 We’re in this for the long-run and don’t want any trouble with Google.